Experiences with Nature, the Origins of the Earth Charter, and Reflections about Some Earth Charter Principles

 - Did your involvement with the Earth Charter change your worldview in any way?

-- The importance of the World Charter for Nature.
+- What is the importance of the World Charter for Nature?

-- The IUCN World Conservation Strategy: “Caring for the Earth: A Strategy for Sustainable Living.”
+- What are key ideas in The Brundtland Commission report and the IUCN World Conservation Strategy: “Caring for the Earth: A Strategy for Sustainable Living.”

 Listen to this Episode